amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 string connectionString = secrets["customerdb"];
 ```

+Arguments for the `GetSecretAsync` method include:

+ - The name of the Dapr secret store component ('secrets-store')
+ - The secret you wish to retrieve ('eshopsecrets')
+ - Optional metadata key/value pairs ('version_id=3')

-You specify the name of the secret store component and the secret you want to retrieve.
-The metadata argument is optional and differs per secret store.
-Notice that you always receive a dictionary as result.
-This is because some secret stores support storing multiple key/value pairs in a single secret.
-In the example, the secret named `customerdb` is retrieved to get to the connection string.
+The method responds with a dictionary object as some secrets contain multiple key/value pairs.
+In the example above, the secret named `customerdb` is referenced from the collection to get return a connection string.

+The Dapr .NET SDK also features a .NET configuration provider.
+It loads specified secrets into the .NET Core configuration API which makes a list of key/value pairs available to the running application.

-The .NET SDK also offers a .NET configuration provider for working with secrets.
-The provider is available in the *Dapr.Extensions.Configuration* NuGet package.
-In the following code snippet, you see an example of registering the secrets configuration provider in the `Program.cs` of an ASP.NET Web API application:
+The secrets configuration provider is available from the `Dapr.Extensions.Configuration` NuGet package.
+The provider can be registered in the `Program.cs` of an ASP.NET Web API application:

 ```csharp
 public static IHostBuilder CreateHostBuilder(string[] args) =>